How Long Does It Take for a Piercing to Close?

 If the original piercing location or practitioner doesn’t practice proper hygiene, the hole probably won’t heal properly.
-When you do leave jewelry to the side, this tunnel might seal up more quickly.
+When jewelry is placed incorrectly, this tunnel might seal up more quickly.

 Another consideration is the placement of the original jewelry.
-A hole in the wrong part of the area may cause the skin to contract more quickly — or in cases where you do indeed want the piercing to close — not seal at all.
+A hole in the wrong area may cause the skin to contract more quickly — or in cases where you do indeed want the piercing to close — not seal at all.

 Age of the Person

-You may prefer to pierce your infant or child’s ears while they’re young, but you may also want to consider their developing immune systems as a factor in fistula closure.
-Young patients’ piercings may take longer to heal, as immunity to infection and disease is often lower at these ages.
+You may prefer to pierce your infant or child’s ears while they’re young, although you may also want to consider their developing immune systems as a factor in fistula closure.
+Young patients’ piercings may take longer to heal as immunity to infection and disease is often lower at these ages.
 Fistula formation and maintenance can take longer in such cases.

 Experts generally advise that children and infants wear post earrings for six months following insertion, as closure can occur within a day.
 However, it’s worth noting that many reputable tattoo shops and piercing studios will decline to pierce underage children at all since they cannot yet give consent.

-Those with larger piercing sizes often wish for quicker closure periods but may have to exercise patience.
+Those with larger piercing sizes often wish for quicker closure periods, yet may have to exercise patience.
 Gauge piercing owners, for example, generally wait at least two months before their lobes close completely.